-The City will continue to work collaboratively with our local law enforcement to build community frust and legitimacy, implement community-oriented policing and meintain a safe community as exemptified in specific provisions in the City's law enforcement contract.
+The City will continue to work collaboratively with our local law enforcement to build community trust and legitimacy, implement community-oriented policing and maintain a safe community as exemptible in specific provisions in the City's lew enforcement contract.
 (Resolution No. 5981, § 4.)

-The issues raised on a national level concerning police brutality and unjustified use of force by law enforcement are important, valid and nave implications for our local law enforcement.
-The City's contract with Santa Barbara County's for iaw enforcement services creates a somewhat unique situation where many of the decisions to change trainings and/en protocols are not within the City Council's direct control, nor scope of work.
-The City can, however, review its contract with County law enforcement to ensure services are doployed in a manner consistent with the needs and priorities of our community and us determined necessary, begin the process of identifying areas for improvement that may be discussed during contract renegotiation.
-To this end, the City Council could consider differenting staff to review the City's current contract with the Council south consider life with the following concepts (and the goal of ensuring racial justice) in mind:
+The issues raised on a national level concerning police brutality and unjustified use of force by law enforcement are important, valid and have implications for our local law enforcement.
+The City's contract with Snath Barbara County for law enforcement services creates a somewhat unique situation where many of the decisions to change trainings andfor protocols are not within the City Council's direct control, nor scope of work.
+The City can, it is meaning to the deployed in a meaning consistent with the needs and priorities of our community and as determined necessary, begin the process of identifying areas for improvement thair may be discussed during contract renegotiation.
+To this end, the City Council could consider differing staff for eview the City current contract with the County Sheriffs Office with the following concepts (and the goal of ensuring racial justice) in mind: